 Yoga helps me to balance what might be happening emotionally or physically in my life.
 It is a very nurturing practice that I wish to share with others.

-I had a total hip replacement 3 years ago.
-Working with the injury and subsequent rehabilitation after surgery has considerably deepened my understanding of the immeasurable benefits of yoga.
+I had a total hip replacement 10 years ago and in January 2024 I will have two titanium hips.
+Working with the injuries and subsequent rehabilitation after surgery has considerably deepened my understanding of the immeasurable benefits of yoga.